Noah670/noah670.github.io-EpicGamerQuiz/README.md

 # EpicGamerQuiz
-A multiple choice quiz about video game trivia in Javascript to see how epic of a Gamer you are.
+A multiple choice quiz about video game trivia created with Javascript.
+Find out how Epic of a Gamer you really are.